 elt, lat, z, ielement, atwt, alpha, b0, b1, b2, b3, alat, esub, asub, t0, t1, t2, t3, rozero, ibar

 The “elt” and “lat” parameters are text strings, such as elt = Si or Cu and lat = dia or fcc.
 Because the library file is used by Fortran MD codes, these strings may be enclosed in single quotes, but this is not required.
 The other numeric parameters match values in the formulas above.
 The value of the “elt” string is what is used in the pair_coeff command to identify which settings from the library file you wish to read in.
-There can be multiple entries in the library file with the same “elt” value; LAMMPS reads the 1st matching entry it finds and ignores the rest.
+There can be multiple entries in the library file with the same “elt” value; LAMMPS reads the first matching entry it finds and ignores the rest.

 Other parameters in the MEAM library file correspond to single-element potential parameters:

 The alpha, b0, b1, b2, b3, t0, t1, t2, t3 parameters correspond to the standard MEAM parameters in the literature (Baskes) (the b parameters are the standard beta parameters).
 Note that only parameters normalized to t0 = 1.0 are supported.
 The rozero parameter is an element-dependent density scaling that weights the reference background density (see e.g. equation 4.5 in (Gullet)) and is typically 1.0 for single-element systems.
 The ibar parameter selects the form of the function G(Gamma) used to compute the electron density; options are

 0 => G = sqrt(1+Gamma) 1 => G = exp(Gamma/2) 2 => not implemented 3 => G = 2/(1+exp(-Gamma)) 4 => G = sqrt(1+Gamma) -5 => G = +-sqrt(abs(1+Gamma))